gzodataserver/odataserver/README.md

 This example is using our development server.
 It is open, feel free to test around (we give no guarantees regarding up-time and the database is reset from time to time).
 There is also suport for pictures, text files etc. using BLOB:s.
-These are stored in a LevelDB database in the server.
+These are stored in a LevelDB database on the server.
  Run `curl http://appdev.gizur.com:9000/help` to show the help.